Discover more from Polemics

 I’m not a fan of the word “content.”
 The etymology is a peculiar one, considering the word appeared around the transition towards the digital age and when the global corporations started to rule over our daily lives.
 I have explained before that “dark data” is against the concept of “content,” and that if artists and intellects were to reclaim agency again, they must have self-ownership, and thus control over their property.

 Director John Waters stresses the need that the artist needs to reclaim their property, instead of “giving it away for free” to the big corporations.
-Our entire generation needs “platforms” in order to communicate.
+Our entire generation needs “platforms” to communicate.
 These trends go in and out, from Myspace in 2007, to Snapchat in 2013.
 All gone after the fad is over.
-What remains is a monopoly on the subjects, interests and “social connections” to make it as an artist.
+What remains is a monopoly on the subjects, interests, and “social connections” to make it as an artist.

 We are ultimately, commodified.

 To survive in this global capitalist society, we must whore ourselves as the product.
 We are not just the consumer rats running on the wheels, but the scientists hired to create the wheels.
 Capitalism, in the digital age, is a B.F.
 Skinner box, where we participate as the subject and as the examiner.